White Lie (film): Production

 Yonah Lewis and Calvin Thomas began developing a film about a woman faking cancer for personal gain in 2012.
 "For the first time, we had a story based upon a character and not the other way around.
 We always envisioned it as a fast-paced procedural rather than a drama," they explained in an interview with Playback.
 Lewis and Thomas spent several years considering possible narrative structures for the film, including the "rise and fall" of standard biopics.
 The first draft was written in 2015 and compressed the story into a five-day timeline.
 "We had to find a balance of not telling too much and telling just enough that you have enough insight into what happened over the past couple months of her life," said Thomas.
 Films from the Romanian New Wave, including 4 Months, 3 Weeks and 2 Days (2007), influenced the plotting.

+In a 2020 interview, Lewis and Thomas said they wanted Katie to occupy a morally ambiguous space rather than be a clear-cut villain, and observed that test audiences had reacted more harshly to her as an unlikeable character than they likely would have to a male character with comparable flaws.
+Rather than tracing her behaviour to a single originating event, the directors said they were more interested in "seeding lots of little things" throughout the film that might hint at her motivations.

 The duo worked again with producer Karen Harnisch, who had recently brought the Canadian independent film Sleeping Giant (2015) to the Cannes Film Festival, and was able to help them secure a larger budget.
 "It was an aspiration for all of us to create a really polished film that graduated us from the mumblecore-y microbudget world," Harnisch told The Globe and Mail.

 The film was shot in Toronto and Hamilton under the working title Baldy.
 Principal photography began on November 14, 2018 and was completed on December 14.